Photoreactivity of Drugs in vitro and in vivo

 • Long term infusion regimes

 Long-term infusion can lead to exposure for hours up to 2-3 days, and portable drug delivery devices allow the patient to bring the product outside the building.
 Degradation can also take place in the plastic tubing.
 A relatively large surface-to-volume of the drug solution is exposed, compared to the situation in the infusion bag.
 The actual precaution to be taken in the case of parenteral products is to protect the preparation against exposure, by using an outer bag (e.g., protection of the infusion bag), or by wrapping the infusion set (including the tubing) in aluminum foil.
 Both alternatives are time- and cost-consuming.
-The required action will in each case depend on the photochemical half-life of the drug substance in the formulation.
+The required action will in each case depend on the photochemical half-life of the drug substance (as a function of the particular light source) in the formulation.

 • In situ preparation of parenteral products

-Reactions in solution and in the solid state are often different, whether due to the constraint of the molecular movement imposed by the crystal lattice, or because the reaction occurs only at the crystal surface.
+Reactions in solution and in the solid state are often different for a variety of reasons, including differences in molecular mobility, imposed by the crystal lattice, or because the reaction occurs only at the crystal surface.
 Because photodegradation is a surface phenomenon, solid dosage forms are typically more stable than solutions.
-Solid state reactions are often related to a change of appearance of, e.g., a tablet, and might be observed by discoloration.
-A change in color is, however, not necessarily correlated to the extent of chemical degradation of the drug substance, and it is obvious that tablets may be discarded even though they fulfill the specifications with respect to active substance.
-One example is yellow riboflavin tablets which appear green after light exposure, while they still are quantitatively sound.
-It has been observed that the photostability of a drug substance can be dependent on the crystal modification (Sue-Chu et al., 2009).
+Solid state photochemical reactions are often related to a change of appearance of, e.g., a tablet, and might be observed by discoloration.
+A change in color is, typically associated with very low, difficult to detect, levels of chemical degradation of the drug substance.
+Thus, the photochemically-induced discoloration of tablets may result in unacceptable appearance changes even though the tablets meet all chemical specifications related to the purity of the drug substance.
+One example is yellow riboflavin tablets, which appear green after light exposure, although they still are quantitatively sound.
+It has been observed that the photostability of a drug substance can be dependent on its crystal modification (Sue-Chu et al., 2009).

-A relevant question is how it is possible to prevent photodegradation or to stabilize a drug product against photoinduced reactions (Piechocki and Thoma, 2007).
-Although there are various approaches to increase the photostability, as outlined in Figure 3, the task is not straight forward.
+Prevention of photodegradation or photostabilization of a drug product can be a relevant topic for consideration.
+Although there are various approaches to increase the photostability, as outlined in Figure 3, the task can be complex and is not always straightforward..

 Figure 3.
 Approaches to the photostabilization of a drug product.

 A change in the chemical structure of the API, or a change in the crystal modification or salt form of the drug substance might improve the photostability, but may also influence the bioavailability of the drug in an unwanted direction.
-A change in the physical state of the preparation (e.g., solution to tablet), or the addition of relevant excipients like quenchers, scavengers, antioxidants and/or metal chelators, might therefore be the method of choice.
-A quencher is a molecular entity that deactivates (quenches) an excited state of another molecular entity, either by energy transfer, electron transfer, or by a chemical mechanisms.
-A scavenger is a compound that reacts with free radicals, e.g., those that form as a result of photoexcitation.
-Addition of quenchers and scavengers to pharmaceutical preparations is limited by the toxicity and a strong color of many of these substances.
-Sulphites are frequently used as antioxidants in many pharmaceutical preparations to prevent thermal (i.e., in the absence of light) oxidation of the API.
+Other options include a change in the physical state of the preparation (e.g., solution to tablet), or the addition of relevant excipients like quenchers, scavengers, antioxidants and/or metal chelators.
+A quencher is a molecular entity that deactivates (quenches) an excited state of another molecular entity, either by energy transfer, electron transfer, or by a chemical mechanism.
+A scavenger is a compound that reacts with the photochemically-induced reactive species, e.g., free radicals or reactive oxygen species.
+The addition of quenchers and scavengers to pharmaceutical preparations can be limited by the safety or pharmaceutical acceptability of many of these substances.
+Sulphites are frequently used as antioxidants in pharmaceutical preparations to prevent thermal oxidation of the API in the absence of light.
 Stabilization of catecholamines in parenteral preparations by the addition of metabisulphite is one example (Brustugun et al., 2004).
-The presence of sulphite did, however, have a photodestabilizing effect on these preparations, as illustrated in Figure 4.
-Trace amounts of adrenochrome, which is formed by the thermal degradation of epinephrine (adrenaline), forms a complex with sulphite (adrenochrome sulphonate) that absorbs UVA-radiation (320-400 nm).
-The complex is an efficient photosensitizer of singlet oxygen, which causes photodecompostion of epinephrine.
+In this case, the presence of sulphite did, however, have a photodestabilizing effect on these preparations, as illustrated in Figure 4.
+Trace amounts of adrenochrome, which is formed by the thermal degradation of epinephrine (adrenaline), forms an adduct with sulphite (adrenochrome sulphonate) that absorbs UVA-radiation (320-400 nm).
+The complex is an efficient photosensitizer of singlet oxygen, which causes photodecomposition of epinephrine.

 Figure 4.
 Photosensitized degradation of epinephrine in the presence of sulphite.
 First Step: adrenochrome (a thermal degradation product of epinephrine) reacts fast with sulphite to form adrenochrome sulphonate.
 Second Step: Adrenochrome sulphonate absorbs UVA-radiation and forms singlet oxygen.
 Final Step: Singlet oxygen attacks epinephrine, and causes degradation of the drug molecule.

-Sulphites are therefore unsuitable as antioxidants in the case of catecholamines unless optical radiation is excluded from the preparation throughout the production and product shelf-life.
+Sulphites are therefore unsuitable as antioxidants in the case of catecholamines unless the preparation is protected from optical radiation through the production and product shelf-life.
 Metal chelators like EDTA are also reported to be pro-oxidants in certain photochemical reactions.
-The effect of the stabilizer can therefore not be predicted unless the final preparation is tested.
-Because oxygen often participates in the photodegradation reactions, an inert atmosphere above the drug product could be expected to improve the photostability.
+The effect of the stabilizer can not be readily predicted, and therefore the final preparation should be tested.
+Because oxygen often participates in the photodegradation reactions, an inert atmosphere can often, but not always, improve the photostability.
 Unfortunately, this is not always the case.
 Nitrazepam forms strongly colored photodegradation products in the absence of oxygen, while it is photostabile under ambient oxygen pressure.
-The only way to secure a photostabile product is to minimize or exclude exposure to optical radiation.
+A reliable way to secure a photostabile product is to minimize or exclude exposure to optical radiation.
 This can be obtained by the addition of UV absorbers, colorants and pigments to, e.g., a tablet coating or capsule shell, or to the packing material.
-The optical properties of two commonly used parenteral containers are presented in Figure 5, and demonstrate that transparent packing materials offer little protection against optical radiation in the UV and visible range.
+The optical properties of two commonly used parenteral containers (presented in Figure 5) demonstrate that transparent packing materials offer little protection against optical radiation in the UV and visible range.

 Figure 5.
 Optical properties (i.e., % Transmission) of a colorless glass injection vial, and a colorless plastic infusion bag.

 The storage and use conditions seem to vary slightly between the USA, Europe and Japan, concerning the probability of drug exposure to glass-filtered daylight.
-In the USA and Japan, exposure to glass-filtered daylight is believed to occur rarely in hospitals or pharmacies, while in Europe such exposure would be quite common.
-The situation is, however, about to change.
+In the USA and Japan, exposure to glass-filtered daylight is believed to occur infrequently in hospitals or pharmacies, while in Europe such exposure would be quite common, however, the situation is changing.
 In the USA, new cancer hospitals are designed to provide convenience, comfort and tranquility, with an architecture utilizing elements of natural light that "brings the outside inside" (e.g., a glass wall in the patient room).
 Energy saving efforts in the USA and EU are further contributing to the use of natural lighting.
-In the USA, as well as in Europe, there is also a trend towards home treatment of elderly patients, and patients diagnosed with a chronic illness.
-Home infusion therapy service now makes an important part of the clinically based care program offered in, e.g., the USA.
+In the USA, as well as in Europe, there is also a trend towards the home treatment of elderly patients, and patients diagnosed with a chronic illness.
+Home infusion therapy service is now an important part of the clinically based care program offered in, e.g., the USA.
 Therefore, in the future, drug products will more likely to be exposed to glass-filtered daylight (>310 nm) or even direct sunlight (>290 nm) during storage and use.

 Evaluation of

 in vitro photostability is essential to ensure adequate quality over the entire life span of the drug (Baertschi, 2005).
-Since January 1, 1998, it has been mandatory to perform photostability testing of new drug substances and drug formulations, according to the ICH (International Conference on Harmonisation, 1997) Guideline on photostability testing.
-The official regulations, however, do not cover drug products that were on the market before 1998.
-Photostability of the preparations under "in use" conditions (e.g., during infusion), or preparations that have been made for the individual patient (
+Since January 1, 1998, it has been mandatory to perform photostability testing of new drug substances and drug formulations, according to the ICH (International Conference on Harmonisation) Guideline Q1B (1997) on photostability testing.
+The official regulations, however, do not cover drug products that were on the market before 1998, preparations under "in use" conditions (e.g., during infusion), or preparations that have been made for the individual patient (

 Photoinduced Drug Delivery in vivo